 “Vivec can be a tough city to get around.
 Do you have any money?”

-“Just a handful of coins I brought with me from Balmora,” Daria admitted, and feeling a bit foolish for doing so.
+“Just a handful of coins I brought with me from Balmora,” Daria admitted, and feeling a bit foolish for carrying so little.

 “Let me give you some more,” he said.